JohnDoe-collab-stack/RevHalt/REadme.md

 Unlike classical presentations of Gödel's theorems, which work *inside* a specific theory, RevHalt provides the abstract framework and treats theories (PA, ZFC) as instances to be plugged in.

+> **RevHalt formalizes what Chen, Li & Oliveira do intuitively: treat "what can be proven from what" as a graph you can walk, with Lean 4 checking every step.**

 ---

 ## Quick Start